Spokane pd personal appearance standards

-To project uniformity and neutrality toward the public and other members of the City of Spokane Police Department, employees shall maintain their hygiene and appearance in a manner that projects a professional image appropriate for the department and for their assignment.
+The Spokane PD personal appearance standards aim to project uniformity and neutrality toward the public and other members of the City of Spokane Police Department.
+Employees are expected to maintain their hygiene and appearance in a manner that projects a professional image appropriate for the department and for their assignment.

 GROOMING STANDARDS